 (Affiliate links.
 The products I recommend are either what I use, are on my wish list, or come highly rated.)

 - A saucepan—this one is 2-quart stainless steel, has a cool grip handle, and comes with a lid.
-It is oven-safe up to 550° F and is broiler-safe.
+It is oven-safe up to 550° F and broiler-safe.

 - Metal wire whisk.
 This one is sturdy and dishwasher-safe.